 The start of a new school year gets everyone's nerves jumping—including when it's time to make the transition to preschool.

 Every child is, of course, different.
 Some love to dive into new adventures without so much as a look back.
 Others are more cautious, preferring to watch and get the lay of the land.
-But children and parents are bound to be apprehensive about a child's first day (week, month) in a new environment, surrounded by new people and new routines.
+But children and parents are bound to be apprehensive about a child's first day (or week, or month) in a new environment, surrounded by new people and new routines.

-We asked veteran preschool teachers in the NYC metropolitan area for their no-fail tips to help make this transition a positive experience for all and came away with five top suggestions.
+We asked veteran preschool teachers in the NYC metropolitan area for their no-fail tips to help make this transition a positive experience for all and came away with six top suggestions.

 Talk to Your Child

-Despite society's attempt to make surprises sound like a good thing, let's be honest—do you like having unexpected life changes sprung on you?
+Let's be honest—do you like having unexpected life changes sprung on you?
 Well, neither do kids.
-Don’t wait until the last minute to let your child know their life is about to be turned upside down.
+Don’t wait until the last minute to let your child know their life is about to change.
 However, don’t tell them so far in advance it gives them months to brood and get nervous about it.
 Always, always, emphasize the positives of the experiences.
 Make them so excited about the fun they’re going to have that they can’t wait for that first day.

 “Walk by the school several times about a week before school starts, talking positively the whole way about the experience, pointing out the school to your child and showing them where they will go in and where mommy, daddy, or the caregiver will be to pick them up,” says Cindy Palicka, program director at Bridge Community Playschool.

-In other words, even in pre-K, forewarned is forearmed.
+In other words, even in preschool, forewarned is forearmed.